Plot to Plate sessions

-Plot to Plate is aimed at adults who may be experiencing anxiety, depression, stress or isolation, and provides an opportunity to reconnect with nature and learn new skills in a friendly and supportive environment.
+Plot to Plate is aimed at adults experiencing anxiety, depression, stress or isolation, and provides an opportunity to reconnect with nature in a friendly and supportive environment.

-Our sites have a mixture of outdoor growing space and indoor growing space in polytunnels, 'bubble domes' and greenhouses where you will be able grow and harvest crops, whatever the weather.
-The programme not only provides you with the opportunity to grow fruit, vegetables, flowers and herbs but also to embrace the environment through guided walks, forest craft, creative projects and contact with nature.
+Our sites have a mixture of outdoor growing space and indoor growing space in polytunnels, greenhouses and a 'bubble dome' where you will be able grow and harvest crops, whatever the weather.
+The programme provides you with the opportunity to grow fruit, veg, flowers and herbs & also to embrace the environment through guided walks, creative projects and contact with nature.

-Whether you are an experienced gardener looking to pass on your skills, or a novice with a love of nature but no outdoor space, this programme allows you to form a network of food growers and work at your own pace in an inclusive, supportive environment.
+Whether you are an experienced gardener looking to pass on your skills, or a newbie with a love of nature but no outdoor space, this programme allows you to work at your own pace in an inclusive and calming space.

 In each two-hour session you will:

-Review the plot and growing spaces and identify key jobs to be done
+Review the growing spaces and identify key jobs

-Review, reflect and record on your progress on the plot, your growing projects, and your wellbeing.
+Review, reflect and record progress on the plot, and your wellbeing.